 In order to stop the self trauma cycle, the first step is to stop the trauma.
 This can often be accomplished by placing an Elizabethan collar on your dog.
 Remember that this does not address the cause of the itch, and so it is recommended you consult your vet.

 For severe cases, immediate veterinarian attention is recommended.
 Your vet will likely clip the hair surrounding the hot spot and disinfect the area before recommending medications such as topical or oral steroids, antibiotics, and/or antihistamines.

 Fleas are one of the most common culprits behind Golden Retriever skin issues.
 Much like allergies, they will cause your dog to itch a lot.
 But a telltale sign is brown dust or brown shapes moving across your dog’s skin.
 They can infest your home too, spreading to other pets and living in soft furnishings.

 Unlike fleas, ticks may be a little harder to spot under a Golden Retriever’s thick coat.
 Make sure you are checking your pup’s skin and coat routinely.
 An ounce of prevention is worth a pound of cure.
 In order to keep your fur baby parasite free, it is best to give your dog a monthly flea and tick preventative year-round.
 Speak to your veterinarian to determine which is best for your pup.
 Prescription preventatives are usually recommended as many over the counter preventatives are not very effective.

 Golden Retriever Skin Issues Made Easy

 So there you have it!
-Now that you know these common golden retriever skin issues, you know what to look out for.
+Now you know about some common Golden Retriever skin issues, and more importantly, you know what to look out for.

-Thick undercoats make golden retrievers very vulnerable to skin issues.
-Especially if they remain wet.
-Trapped moisture and a natural disposition for skin issues can be a disaster.
-The key is to be vigilant and make sure you’re checking your dog on a regular basis.
+Thick undercoats make golden retrievers very vulnerable to skin issues, especially if they remain wet.
+Trapped moisture and a natural disposition for skin issues can be a problem.
+The key is to be vigilant, making sure to check your dog’s skin on a regular basis.